Tennis: Lakers grab third straight section title with win over...

 Osakis' only win came at second doubles from Kali Giesler and Karlee Hoffarth.
 The duo held off Madelynn Reichmann and Camryn Mithun in a 6-4, 6-3 match.

 Minnewaska was a little better the rest of the way.
 Tia Dykema gave the Lakers' Joelle Thorfinnson everything she had at first singles before Thorfinnson prevailed 6-3, 6-7 (4), 10-8.
-Danielle Thorfinnson, Myranda Thoen and Aiden Riley all won in straight sets throughout the singles lineup.
+Danielle Thorfinnson, Myranda Thoen and Aiden Riley all won in straight sets throughout the singles lineup to secure the win.

+"It is never easy to be a No. 1 seed, so I was very nervous playing Osakis as they have a young and very talented team, which can be less pressure," coach Reichmann said.
+"Our top three singles players have been our anchors all year with guaranteed wins in most of our matches.
+Our doubles players came into the year with less experience, but have really improved their games as the year has gone on."

 Minnewaska's Greta Reichmann teamed up with Anna Vold to hold off Liz Sabrowski and Nicolle Klukken 6-3, 6-3 at first doubles.
 Hannah Orlowski and Alissa Thorfinnson made for the 6-1 final with a 6-1, 7-5 win at the third spot.